Risk and assessment scoring configuration in Risk Manager

 You can also provide a number at the end with a plus (+) or minus (-) operator to get a desired value.

-For example: You decide to add 500 to the value, the formula will now look like this: (Likelihood x 100%) x (Impact x 100%) + 500.
+For example: You decide to add 500 to the value, the formula will now be: (Likelihood x 100%) x (Impact x 100%) + 500.

 Setting up the Risk Score Formula